r-e-d/LeUI-IWDEE/README.md

 The goal of this mod is to provide an improved UI for Icewind Dale Enhanced Edition games.

+## Compatibility

+For EE version 2.6, use the v1.9 version of this mod.

+For EE version 2.5, use the v1.8.1 version of this mod.

 ## Installation

 ### Windows